TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: The Fisher Dataset Split

-Both the Fisher and Candor datasets are frequently referenced and employed in e2e FD-SLM studies.
-However, to date, there is no official training, validation, and test set split for these datasets, nor do existing papers provide details of their dataset splits.
+The Fisher dataset is frequently referenced and employed in e2e FD-SLM studies.
+However, to date, there is no official training, validation, and test set split for the dataset, nor do existing papers provide details of their dataset splits.
 This poses a significant challenge for future research, as it becomes difficult to replicate the reported model performance in original studies.
 Specifically, when researchers use their own dataset splits to train models and subsequently compare their model performance with publicly available checkpoints from prior work, there is a risk of test set leakage.
 This occurs when an existing model has been trained on test samples included within a new split defined by researchers.
-To tackle this issue, we propose releasing our train/validation/test splits for the Fisher and Candor datasets and strongly encourage future studies to adopt these splits for a more equitable and reliable basis of comparison.
+To tackle this issue, we propose releasing our train/validation/test splits for the Fisher dataset and strongly encourage future studies to adopt these splits for a more equitable and reliable basis of comparison.
 Specifically, Fisher separates all the audio into 117 parts (000-116).
 We split the train/validation/test set using part IDs 000-110/111-113/114-116, and we randomly select roughly 1,000 samples in our Fisher test set to perform all the evaluations reported in this paper.
-For the Candor dataset, we randomly select roughly 1,000 samples from the part 001 audio data to perform the evaluations.
-We will report the IDs of the 1,000 samples for both datasets after the acceptance of the paper.
+We will release the dataset split after the acceptance of the paper.